levflevine/Local/README.md

 The **RELU** activation function is used on all the **Output layer**.

-Since this is a regression analysis, RELU and SELU activation functions generate adequate results.
+Since this is a regression analysis, RELU activation function generate adequate results.

 **The Neural Network Model:**

 ![Model](Resources/model_white.png)

 The model is run **100 epochs** to train.

+We have used the **adam** optimization function, which uses a gradient descent approach, to improve the training of the network model and prevent the model from focusing on weaker features.

+We have used the **mean_absolute_error** loss metric to evaluate the performance of the model through each epoch.

 ### Data Transformation